US embassy in Baghdad attacked with rockets, no casualties | Law-Order

 US embassy in Baghdad attacked with rockets, no casualties

 It marked the first time the U.S. embassy had been fired on, apparently widening the range of targets after dozens of attacks on military bases housing U.S.forces in Iraq and Syria since mid-October amid fears of broadening conflict in the region.
-A senior official in Lebanon's Hezbollah movement said on Friday attacks by Iran-aligned groups across the Middle East aim to apply pressure for a halt to Israel's offensive in the Gaza Strip.
+Sheikh Ali Damoush, a senior official in the Lebanese group Hezbollah, said in a Friday sermon that attacks by Iran-aligned groups across the Middle East aim to apply pressure for a halt to Israel's offensive in the Gaza Strip.

 Rockets were fired at the U.S. embassy in Baghdad on Friday in an attack believed to have been carried out by Iran-aligned militias which have targeted U.S. interests in Syria and Iraq over Washington's backing for Israel in its Gaza war.
 No group claimed responsibility for the attack, which an embassy spokesperson said did not result in any casualties.
 State media said it damaged the headquarters of an Iraqi security agency.